o3de/o3de.org/content/docs/user-guide/components/reference/paintbrush/paintbrush.md

 **Smoothing Radius** is the number of values to use in each direction from the center value when computing the smoothed value.
 The smoothing methods use NxN values, where `N = (radius * 2) + 1`.
 A radius of 1 is a 3x3 set of values, a radius of 2 is a 5x5 set of values, a radius of 3 is a 7x7 set of values, and so on.

-This number is expressed in "Value Space".
-In other words, it is describing the number of adjacent values to use in each direction regardless of how the values are mapped into world space.
+This number is expressed in *value space*.
+In other words, it describes the number of adjacent values to use in each direction regardless of how the values are mapped into world space.

 A larger smoothing radius will generally cause a smoother result across larger distances, but it also has an increased performance cost.